 If introductions are done at your home, take the foster dog to the backyard to sniff and eliminate first.
 Then put the foster dog inside and let the resident dogs out into the yard to investigate the smells left by the new dog.
 At that point, introductions can be made, preferably outside.
-Walking the dogs together side by side (never head to head) can also be helpful.
+Walking the dogs together side by side (never head-to-head) can also be helpful.

-Keep your new foster on a leash so easily break vou can up anv Some altercations. growling is completely normal.
-Watch for signs of unusual aggression (fixation, sustained eve contact. not disengaging)
+Keep your new foster on a leash so you can easily break up anv Some altercations. growling is completely normal.
+Watch for signs of unusual aggression (fixation, sustained eye contact. not disengaging)